INTRODUCTION

 Approaching these challenges from an artistic and cross disciplinary dialogue allowed us to engage with the place and its problems in a nuanced way.
 While acknowledging the scale of the issues, we aimed to move beyond polarized narratives of industry versus environment, instead mapping the complexities, contradictions, and potentials inherent in the situation.

-Avgang / Deponi, which loosely translates as Waste / Deposit, carries the connotation of potential.
-Like a deposit at a bank, waste holds future value.
-Inspired by the idea that "waste is a design flaw," we embarked on a three-year journey of fieldwork, meetings, scientific surveys, workshops, experiments and artistic production.
-Like all Velferden activities, Avgang / Deponi is open-ended and collaborative.
+Like a deposit in a bank, waste has potential future value.
+Inspired by the idea that “waste is a design flaw,” we embarked on a three-year journey of fieldwork, meetings, scientific investigations, workshops, experiments, and artistic production.
+Like all Velferden -activities are WASTE / DEPOSIT open and looking for collaboration.

-Over time, we developed methodologies for integrating our shared experiences, knowledge, and perspectives.
+Over time, we developed methods to integrate our shared experiences, knowledge, and perspectives.
 A series of research meetings approached the site from multiple angles: art, geology, business management, ecology, industry, sociology, and history.
-These events were followed by communal dinners, where participants were invited to reflect on the day's discoveries without the pressure of reaching consensus.
-At its core, Avgang / Deponi is about dialogue: exchanging perspectives to imagine better ways of managing waste and relating to it in the world.
-We welcomed guests to explore the creative potential of the tailings.
-The waste deposits functioned simultaneously as problem, material, and location, and we sought to explore each dimension.
+These events were followed by communal dinners, where participants were invited to reflect on the day’s discoveries without the pressure of reaching a consensus.
+At its core WASTE / DEPOSIT is about dialogue: exchanging perspectives to find better ways to manage waste and relate to it in the world.
+We welcomed guests to explore the creative potential of waste.
+The landfills functioned simultaneously as problem, material, and place, and we sought to explore each dimension.

-At its core, Avgang / Deponi is about dialogue: exchanging perspectives to imagine better ways of managing waste and relating to it in the world.
+At its core, it deals WASTE / DEPOSIT about dialogue: exchanging perspectives to find better ways to manage waste, and relate to it in the world.

-Participants came and went, some returning repeatedly, each leaving behind crystallized moments of insight along the way.
-Though focused on Sokndal, Avgang / Deponi has also fostered a network of international collaborations with individuals and organizations engaged in similar work.
-By raising awareness of mining waste, we join other voices around the world highlighting this global issue.
+Participants came and went, some returned repeatedly, and each one left behind crystallized moments of insight along the way.
+Although WASTE / DEPOSIT focuses on Sokndal, the project has also led to a network of international collaborations with individuals and organizations engaged in similar work.
+By raising awareness about mining waste, we join other voices around the world highlighting this global issue.

-While we hoped to share the wealth of information we compiled over the course of the program, we quickly realized this was a monumental task.
+Although we hoped to share the wealth of information we gathered during the program, we quickly realized that this was a monumental task.
 We decided to try anyway.
 What follows is a curated selection of research, processes, and reflections, presented in all their messy, unfinished glory.
-Avgang / Deponi is a process-oriented program, fostering ongoing interdisciplinary dialogue, and as such no single conclusion is ever reached.
-We aim to make as much of the material public as possible, highlighting the diversity of voices and the complexity of the program.
-We hope this resource will continue to inspire long after the program concludes in the summer of 2026, even though no program like this can ever truly end.
+WASTE / DEPOSIT is a process-oriented programme which promotes ongoing interdisciplinary dialogue, and therefore no simple conclusion is reached.
+We aim to make as much of the material public as possible, thereby highlighting the diversity of voices and the complexity of the program.
+We hope this resource will continue to inspire long after the program ends in the summer of 2026 (even if a programme like this can never ever really end).

 While the sand deposits were a starting point, the program also encompasses the buildings, the town, and the wider landscape as all bear witness to the history and ongoing activity of the mining industry.
 Their presence permeates our studios, homes, and streets.
 We live alongside the shudder of explosions and the constant grinding of rock into gravel.
 There is no escaping the reality that Sokndal is a mining town.
 Our hope is that this work will raise awareness and visibility to the issue, continue to foster connections across disciplines, and encourage creative approaches to waste management that benefit both humans and non-human life, here in Sokndal and beyond.

-Velferden would like to extend a warm thank you to everyone who has helped realize and inspire the program, and shared their knowledge with this project.
+Velferden would like to extend a warm thank you to everyone who has helped realize, inspired and shared their knowledge with this project.

 Artists and researchers who participated in the inspections: